-A site survey was undertaken by the Brady Shipman Martin (Project Ecologists).
-This included a site walkover survey of the entire site, and around part of the outside perimeter to search for any invasive species listed on the Third Schedule of the European Communities (Birds and Natural Habitats) Regulations 2011 as amended.
+A site survey was undertaken by the Brady Shipman Martin (Project Ecologists) in June 2023.
+This included a site walkover survey of the entire site to search for any invasive species listed on the Third Schedule of the European Communities (Birds and Natural Habitats) Regulations 2011 as amended.